Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] S roztříštěnými údy na poli cti pociťoval zraněný praporečník Hrt, jak na něho hledí maršálek Radecký.
 Hodný zraněný praporečník ještě svíral v tuhnoucí pravici zlatou medalii v křečovitém nadšení.

-Joseph Ferdinand is mentioned when Švejk's march battalion was read aloud two army orders before they entered the train that took them to the front.
-The orders were prompted by an incident where two entire battalions (with officers) from Infanterieregiment Nr.
-28 went over to the Russians by Dukla on 3 April 1915.
-The mass defection is said to have taken place to the tunes of the regiment's orchestra.
+is mentioned in connection with Švejk's march battalion, when two army orders were read aloud before they boarded the train to the front.
+The orders were prompted by an incident in which two battalions from Infanterieregiment Nr.
+28 crossed over to the Russians at Dukla on 3 April 1915.
+The mass defection included the officers and took place to the music of the regimental band.

 Background

-Joseph Ferdinand was an archduke of the House of Habsburg (the Tuscan branch) and a military commander.
-In 1915 he was commander-in-chief of the 4th army but was replaced due to the disastrous losses during the Brussilov offensive in 1916.
-After the war, he was allowed to live in Austria but had to give up his rights as a noble.
+was an Archduke of the House of House of Habsburg (the Tuscan branch) and a military commander.
+In 1915 he was commander-in-chief of the 4th Army but was replaced due to the disastrous losses during the Brusilov Offensive in 1916.
+After the war, he continued to live in Austria but had to renounce his noble title.
 He was arrested by the Nazis in 1938 and spent a short time in Dachau.

-The order reproduced in The Good Soldier Švejk is nearly identical to one that was printed in the Czech exile press during the war[d].
-Roughly the same wording also appears in an interpellation by German nationalists in Reichsrat[b].
-These two are the only copies that we know were printed during the war but after 1918 several more were to follow.
-In Vienna's Kriegsarchiv several versions of it can be found, also in Hungarian.
-From the correspondence between AOK, k.u.k.
-Kriegsministerium and Kriegsüberwachungsamt it is clear that it was a fake.
+The Army order reproduced in The Good Soldier Švejk is nearly identical to one that was printed in the Czech exile press during the war[d].
+Roughly the same wording also appears in an interpellation by German nationalist deputies in the Reichsrat[b].
+These two are the only copies known to have been printed during the war, but after 1918 several more followed.
+In Vienna's Kriegsarchiv, several versions of it can be found, also in Hungarian.
+From the correspondence between AOK, Kriegsministerium and Kriegsüberwachungsamt, it transpires that the military authorities suspected it was a forgery and were uncertain about its origin.

 Leaflets